-

 "Yes, I can" then walk, talk to God, then TRY again, and TRY again, keep on TRYING - Success!

-Dont walk to people please on your Way of St. James.
+Don’t walk to please other people on your Way of St. James.

 No matter how you feel try to get up, dress up and show up.
 This walk is between you and God.